kacyphan7/who-care-backend/README.md

 This is World Health Organization Care backend app using Python, Flask, Django, and Postman on the server side.

 ### Home Route
-When open http://localhost:5001/ in browswer or fetch get route in Postman, you should be able to see this message, "Welcome to World Health Organization Care App!".
+When open http://127.0.0.1:5000/ in browser or fetch get route in Postman, you should be able to see this message, "Welcome to World Health Organization Care App!".

 # Installation